 Area responsibilities come from Organization Charts.

-Each area has certain QS-9000 - ISO 9001 elements it is responsible for complying with.
+Each area has certain QS-9000 (now IATF 16949) - ISO 9001 elements it is responsible for complying with.
 Each should be listed and the departmental managers should know their responsible elements.

 We can track each area’s compliance with a matrix like this one.
 Verification and validation are by the use of internal audits.